 Queen Wilhelmina State Park Lodge closed on March 5, 2012, to undergo a major renovation.
-It will reopen in spring 2014.
+It will reopen in late 2014.
 This temporary closure applies to the entire lodge including all 38 guest rooms, the restaurant, lobby, meeting room, and restrooms.
 All other facilities at Queen Wilhelmina State Park, including the campground and trails, remain open.
 Park offices are temporarily located near the entrance to the park campground.

 Queen Wilhelmina State Park